The Ergohacks Verdict

 Coleman is currently owned by Newell Brands.
 Coleman is a subsidiary of Jarden, which was acquired in 2016 by Newell Rubbermaid, which renamed itself Newell Brands.
 Newell Brands owns a large number of brands, including Coleman, Aerobed, Sharpie, PaperMate, Parker, Graco, Yankee Candle, Spontex, Quickie and more*.

-Newell Brands have published their corporate social responsibility policy on their website which lists the steps they are taking to minimize their environmental footprint and increase sustainability of their operating practices and brand products.
+Newell Brands have published their corporate social responsibility policy on their website which lists the steps they are taking to minimize their environmental footprint and increase the sustainability of their operating practices and brand products.
 They also work with local charities and they have a “annual Global Day of Service” where employees spend the day volunteering within their local community where they live and work.

 Type: LED Lantern (USB-rechargeable)